rackerlabs/support-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

     and greater.
 -   The source and replicas must have the same size and flavor.
 -   The source and replicas are created in the same region.
--   Backup, resize, and custom configuration commands/changes must be applied to the overall HA group using the group UUID.
-This means that resizes and configurations will be the exact same across all instances in the group.
-Backup commands will pick the closest replica and create a backup from there.
-Backup, resize, and custom configuration changes/commands against the individual instances that are part of the HA setup are not allowed.
+-   Backup, resize, and custom configuration commands and changes must be applied to the overall HA group using the group UUID.
+Applying updates across groups ensures that all instances in the group have the same configuration.
+Backup commands select the closest replica and create a backup from it.
+Backup, resize, and custom configuration commands and changes against the individual instances in the HA group are not allowed.
 -   There will be a small delay between the source and the replicas.
 -   Initial setup of the HA group might take anywhere between 5-10 minutes, depending on the number of replicas.
 Because it requires creation of multiple